-Skillet Peach Cobbler is a slightly sweet, but not-too-sweet Fall dessert that is AAAHHH-mazing with a couple scoops of vanilla ice cream.
-We like to eat it fresh (and warm!) straight from the oven!
+Skillet Peach Cobbler is a slightly sweet, but not-too-sweet, fall dessert that is amazing with a couple scoops of vanilla ice cream.
+So delicious served warm!

 We are huge fruit lovers, and when I over-buy (ummm yea, frequently) I tend to either make smoothies or turn the fruit into something sweet.
 Lately, I’ve been buying peaches EVERY time I go to the store.
 We love them, especially in season.
 The best ones are those that literally drip down your face after each bite.
 JUICYYYY! 🙂